jmares/automate_boring_stuff_python/README.md

 Exercises and notes from the book Automate the Boring Stuff with Python

+Download the code and files for this book: [https://nostarch.com/automatestuff2/](https://nostarch.com/automatestuff2/)

 ## PART I: Python Programming Basics

 ### Chapter 01: Python Basics